DanielAraldi/react-native-blur-view/README.md

 ### Android

 On Android platforms, the component utilizes the BlurView library to offer native blur effects with hardware-accelerated rendering.
+Support the animation transitions with [react-native-screens](https://github.com/software-mansion/react-native-screens).

 ### iOS